NixOS/nix.dev/source/tutorials/nix-language.md

 - declaring and calling functions
 - referencing file system paths
 - working with character strings
-- using built-in functions and the standard library
+- built-in functions and the standard library
-- declaring build inputs and build outputs
+- using build inputs and build results

 It *does not* explain all Nix language features in detail.
 See the [Nix manual][manual-language] for a full language reference.